JuliaAI/Imbalance.jl/paper.md

 - Should offer solutions to heterogeneous data settings (continuous and nominal data)
 - When possible, preference should be given to techniques that are more common in the literature or industry

 Methods implemented in the `Imbalance.jl` toolbox indeed meet all aforementioned design principles for the implemented techniques.
-The one-vs-rest scheme as proposed in [@Fernández:2013] was used to generalize the technique to multi-class when needed.
+The one-vs-rest scheme as proposed in [@Fernández:2013] was used to generalize binary technique to multi-class when needed.

 ### Interface Support
-- Should support both matrix and table inputs
+- Should support both matrix and table type inputs
 - Target variable may or may not be given as a separate column
 - Should expose a pure functional implementation, but also support popular Julia machine learning interfaces
-- Should be possible to wrap an arbitrary number of resampler models with an MLJ model to behave as a unified model using MLJBalancing
+- Should be possible to wrap an arbitrary number of resampler models with a classification model to behave as a unified model

 Methods implemented in the `Imbalance.jl` toolbox meet all the interface design principles above.
 It particularly implements the `MLJ` and `TableTransforms` interface for each method. `BalancedModel` from `MLJBalancing.jl` also allows fusing an arbitrary number of resampling models and a classifier together to behave as one unified model.

 ### Developer Experience and Testing

+- There should exist a developer guide to encourage and guide contribution
+- Functions should be implemented in smaller units to aid in testing
+- Testing coverage should be maximized; even the most basic functions should be tested
+- Features commonly used by multiple resampling techniques should be implemented in a single function and reused
 - Should document all functions, including internal ones
 - Comments should be included to justify or simplify written implementations when needed
-- Features commonly used by multiple resampling techniques should be implemented in a single function and reused
-- Functions should be implemented in smaller units to aid in testing
-- Testing coverage should be maximized; even the most basic functions should be tested
-- There should exist a developer guide to encourage and guide contribution

 This set of design principles is also satisfied by `Imbalance.jl`.
 Implemented techniques are tested by testing smaller units that form the technique.
-End-to-end tests are performed for each technique by testing properties and characteristics of the technique or by using the `imbalanced-learn` toolbox from Python and comparing outputs.
+Aside from that, end-to-end tests are performed for each technique by testing properties and characteristics of the technique or by using the `imbalanced-learn` toolbox from Python and comparing outputs.

 ### User Experience